a-z-listing/a-z-listing/README.md

 ?>
 ```

-This filter can also be used, by removing entries which are standard $post variables, to limit which top-level pages are used as section identifiers.
+This filter may also be used, by removing entries which are standard $post variables, to limit which top-level pages are used as section identifiers.

 If there is code already in your functions.php then add just the lines between `<?php` and `?>` on the line directly after the very first instance of `<?php`.